Landmark-G25/paypal/READme.md

 This a paypal project repository
-This a paypal application for payments
+This a paypal application for payments application must be tested